Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Remainders coming from the boundary terms

 We deduce that the contribution of \eqref{ri-embetant-1} is bounded by

 There only remains to check that

 We use inequality \eqref{est:dsA}.
 We have

-Using \eqref{est:sing-cos-1}, it can be checked that the first term is $o(\nu^{-5/12})$.
-There remains to estimate the second and third term of the right-hand side.
-We have to distinguish between two cases: \begin{itemize} \item If $|\cos \theta|\ll 1$ in a neighbourhood of the point where $|y(s)-y_j|\ll 1$, then we can use assumption (H2) and the estimates of Appendix A. We infer that
+Using \eqref{est:sing-cos-1}, it can be checked that the first term is $o(\viscosite^{-5/12})$.
+There remains to estimate the second term of the right-hand side.
+We have to distinguish between two cases: \begin{itemize} \item If $|\cos \theta|\ll 1$ in a neighbourhood of the point where $|y(s)-y_j|\ll 1$, then we can use assumption (H2) and the estimates of Appendix B. We infer that

 \item If $\cos \theta$ is bounded away from zero at the point where $y(s)=y_j$ for some $s\in \supp \varphi_i$, $j\in I_+$, then we can use the change of variables $s\to y$ in the integrals.
 Since $dy(s)/ds=-\cos \theta(s)$, the jacobian is not singular, and we have